72 Cm To Inches And Feet

 Real-Life Examples

 Another example is when purchasing lumber for a home improvement project.
-Lumber is often sold in inches and feet, but your project plans might be in centimeters.
+Consider this: lumber is often sold in inches and feet, but your project plans might be in centimeters.
 Converting the measurements will help you determine how much lumber to buy.

 Trends and Latest Developments